angelo-mollame/batch-replacer/README.md

 ### Regular expressions

-In order to interpret the parameter of the `replace` instruction as a regular expression, use the `replace-regex` instruction instead.
+In order to interpret the value of the `replace` instruction as a regular expression, use the `replace-regex` instruction instead.

 ```c